Kaun? Who Did It? Season 2 Review: Sushant Singh-Samvedna Suwalka Deliver A Stellar Act

 Performances

 Sushant Singh and Samvedna Suwalka's stellar act once again remains one of the major guiding anchors of this one.
-Sushant not only shows the impeccable genius of his character Adi Bhagat in an effective manner but he also brings the right amount of softness in his characters' lighter moments.
+Sushant not only shows the impeccable genius of his character Adi Bhagat in an effective manner, but also brings the right amount of softness in his character's lighter moments.
 One can see Bhagat's passion for coffee in almost all of the episodes by just witnessing a twinkle in his eyes while he talks about it.
-Sushant's performance is endearing and realistic at the same time in some of these scenes.
-While Samvedna's act as the headstrong Malini remains top-notch.
-She powerfully showcases the vulnerability in her character Malini when she has to face the traumas of her childhood.
+Sushant's performance is endearing at the same time is realistic in some of these scenes.
+While Samvedna's act as the headstrong Malini remains top-notch, she powerfully showcases the vulnerability in her character when she has to face the traumas of her childhood.

 Flipkart Video And Sikhya Entertainment Are Set To Bring Out Your Inner Detective With Kaun?
 Who Did It?